 I also highly recommend a stop at one of the beaches for a break.
 Black Brook Cove Beach has some incredible views of the smaller cliffs along the shore, Still Brook waterfall, and you can sit in the sand or on some of the rocks that dot the cove.
 It’s a very picturesque spot to take in the view, feel a little zen, and have a snack before your next hike or drive.

 I’ve got a few more days in Nova Scotia, but I have to say that I miss the Highlands already.
 We’re excited to explore the Fortress of Louisbourg National Historic Site next though, the city of Sydney, and get back to Halifax for some more adventures, including a ghost tour at the Halifax Citadel National Historic Site.

-Every month, I round up travel thoughts, inspirations, and travel ideas in Powell’s Travels.
+Powell’s Travels is my chance to talk about the most incredible adventures around.
+I share stories from my trips, news, and more.
 I’d also love to hear about some of your favourite travel memories, so tell me all about them in the comments, ask me questions, or reach out on Twitter.
 Watch some of my travel videos on YouTube.

 All photos by W. Andrew Powell, The GATE.